OhGreat/es_for_rl_experimentation/README.md

 # Evolutionary algorithms for reinforcement learning

 This repository is based on the <a href="https://github.com/OhGreat/evolutionary_algorithms">evolutionary algorithms</a> repository.
-It extends the framework by applying evolutionary strategies to train network agents that can solve OpenAI's gym environments.
+It extends the framework by applying evolutionary algorithms to train network agents that can solve OpenAI's gym environments.
 All environments available in `Classic Control`, together with some from `Box2D` have been tested and work with the available implementation.
 The following gifs are examples of agents trained with various configurations of this framework:

 <p float="left">
   <img src="https://github.com/OhGreat/es_for_rl_experimentation/blob/main/readme_aux/cartpole_c.gif" width="32%" />